 There’s something to be said about experience, and Christensen and company already knowing the ropes for portraying 19th century pioneer stories, including costumes, make-up, and snowy filming conditions, makes an alternate pioneer project like this attractive.
 However, like Ryan Little with his Saints & Soldiers sequel, returning to the same well as a previous film, covering approximately the same story and themes leads to diminishing returns.
-Ephraim’s Rescue is competent and has a good message, but comes across as more preachy and simplistic than 17 Miracles, along with the feeling of deja vu that we’ve largely seen this movie already.
+Ephraim’s Rescue is competent and has a good message, but comes across as more preachy and simplistic than its predecessor, along with the feeling of deja vu that we’ve largely seen this movie already.

 Darin Southam (One Man’s Treasure) is solid in the lead role of Ephraim, although his more passive character lacks the intensity of personality that Jasen Wade’s Levi Savage brought to the earlier film.
 Nevertheless, we follow along with him as he learns the movie’s theme: “being worthy when your opportunity arrives is what life is all about.”
 As with virtually all LDS-produced historical films, the 19th-century period detail is well-done.
 The stories of the pioneers and rescuers sacrificing all to make it to Zion are moving as before, and both Ephraim’s and Thomas’s education on the value of service and sacrifice is meaningful.